 The Nolah Signature mattress is made with proprietary Nolah AirFoam that offers superior durability, pressure relief, and breathability to traditional memory foam.
 Nolah’s unique AirFoam is fast responding, so you won’t feel stuck in the mattress.
 Plus, the mattress is 100% made in the USA so you can feel good about giving it a try.

-- Pros: Two-sided design to choose firmness, cooling foam for comfort, 120-night trial period
+- Pros: Two-sided design for custom firmness, cooling foam for comfort, 120-night trial period

 - Cons: May not be a good choice for heavyweight sleepers, somewhat pricier than other options